Mixed oxidant: Applications

 Mixed oxidant solutions for water treatment may improve safety, lower general corrosion rates, increase performance, and save money.
 MOS may be more effective than bleach and can be used for a variety of applications.
 Some of these applications are cited below.

 Cooling water treatment: An MOS for industrial cooling water treatment and disinfection improves safety and thermal efficiency, lowers general corrosion rates, increases performance, and saves money, resulting in a reduction of downtime, maintenance, and expense.
 Additionally, it can improve workplace safety by eliminating the handling and storage of hazardous chemicals while maintaining steady microbiological control.

 Cooling tower water treatment: An MOS improves cooling tower efficiency, safety, and cost compared to conventional biocide treatment methods for legionella prevention, biofilm removal, and inactivation of other performance-inhibiting waterborne organisms.

 Industrial process water and wastewater treatment: As the lowest cost supplier of chlorine for disinfection and oxidation of process water and wastewater prior to discharge, an MOS is used in industrial wastewater treatment.
 MOS chemistry is more effective at biofilm control.
 Biochemical and Chemical oxygen demand removal, breakpoint chlorination of ammonia and hydrogen sulfide removal.

 Municipal wastewater: As one of the world's most precious natural resources, the reuse of water is becoming increasingly important.
 MOS is both the most cost-effective solution and the preferred technology for disinfection and oxidation of wastewater for reuse or reintroduction into the environment eliminating many of the negative problems associated with traditional chlorine disinfection.

-Drinking water & beverage facilities: An MOS is a proven disinfectant for improving the quality and safety of drinking water with significant economic savings.
-For providing clean, safe drinking water ranges from rural communities to large cities.
-Also providing clean, safe water at food and beverage facilities.
-It is ideally suited for carbonated soft drinks bottling, brewing, dairy farms and dairy and food processing applications.
+Drinking water & beverage facilities: An MOS is a proven disinfectant for improving the quality and safety of drinking water with economic savings.
+It helps provide clean and safe drinking water for rural to urban communities, as well as for food and beverage facilities.
+It is suited for carbonated soft drinks bottling, brewing, dairy farms and dairy and food processing applications.

 Aquatics and pools: An alternative to chlorine for pool cleaning is an MOS.
 It can reduce skin and eye irritation, and skin redness and dryness often associated with chlorine.
 An MOS can also reduce maintenance time and costs compared to chlorine as the need for "shocking" and draining the pool is minimized or unnecessary.

 Farm applications: There are many disinfecting needs an MOS is utilized for in farm application such as livestock watering, drinking water disinfection, dairy, milking operations, pre- and post-teat dip, CIP sanitizer, poultry cooling & humidification pad treatment, irrigation & drip line cleaning, and iron and manganese removal from the water supply.

 Crude oil & gas water management: Enhanced oil recovery almost always involves some kind of water treatment processes.
 Water treatment technology in the crude oil and gas industry includes disinfection treatment for produced water, frac-water, disposal well sites, enhanced oil recovery, and hydrogen sulfide removal.